ErwanBarbedor/Plume_-_TextEngine/readme.md

 \foo
 #x
 ```

-Gives
+Gives:

 ```
 10
 ```

-### To many intricate macro call
+### Too Many Intricate Macro Calls

-By default, Plume canno't handle more than 100 macro in the callstack, mainly to avoid infinity loop on things such `\def foo {\foo}`
+By default, Plume cannot handle more than 100 macros in the call stack, mainly to avoid infinite loops on things like `\def foo {\foo}`.

-You can edit this limit :
+You can edit this limit:

 ```txe
 \script{
     txe.config.max_callstack_size = 1000000
 }
 ```

-### Lua scope
+### Lua Scope

-Local variables are local to the macro script, and cannot be used outside it.
-For global variables, either a variable with the same name exists, and they share the same scope.
-Or no variable with the same name exists, in which case they are global.
-To declare a variable inside a script macro but local to the current txe scope, use txe.set_local (key, value) (or its alias txe.setl).
+Local variables are local to the macro script and cannot be used outside it.
+For global variables, if a variable with the same name exists, they share the same scope.
+Otherwise, they are global.
+To declare a variable inside a script macro but local to the current `txe` scope, use `txe.set_local (key, value)` (or its alias `txe.setl`).

-Exemple:
+Example:

 ```txe
 \def foo {
     \script {